RELATES TO: KRS 200.660(6), 200.664, 34 C.F.R. 303.321, 303.340-303.346, 20 U.S.C. 1435, 1436, 1437

 (11) Five (5) working days prior to either the annual or six (6) month review of the IFSP or the expiration date of the IFSP, a service provider shall complete progress reports in the online data management system and provide a copy to the family.

-(12)(a) Within thirty (30) days prior to exiting the First Steps program at age three (3), each child shall receive an assessment in all five (5) developmental domains by the Primary Service Provider (PSP) using a cabinet-approved criterion referenced instrument, in accordance with 902 KAR 30:130.
+(12)(a) Within thirty (30) days prior to exiting the First Steps program at age three (3), each child shall receive an assessment in all five (5) developmental domains using a cabinet-approved criterion referenced instrument, in accordance with this administrative regulation.

 (b) The assessment used for annual redetermination of eligibility may be used to meet the assessment required by paragraph (a) of this subsection if it is completed within ninety (90) days prior to the child’s exit from the First Steps Program.

 Section 2.
 Family Assessment.
 (1) The family assessment shall be conducted with the family of a child eligible for early intervention services to identify the family’s resources, priorities, and concerns for their child.

 (2) The identification of the family’s resources, priorities, and concerns shall be:

 (a) Voluntary on the part of the family;